Recreational Offshore Landing Permit (ROLP)

 You can use the "Make Primary Fisherman" button on a non-minor secondary fisherman to make that fisherman the primary fisherman on the account.
 The new primary fisherman's email will be replaced with the email of the previous primary fisherman.

 How do I find my LDWF license number?

-Go to the account management page on our licensing site.
+Go to the account dashboard on our licensing site.
 Log in using your social security number or driver's license number to find your LDWF license number.